suphyusinhtet/FlowerClassification/README.md

 - **Rose**
 - **Sunflower**
 - **Tulip**
-You can download the dataset [here]( https://www.kaggle.com/datasets/alxmamaev/flowers-recognition).
+- You can download the dataset [here]( https://www.kaggle.com/datasets/alxmamaev/flowers-recognition).

 The dataset is split into training and validation sets, with 80% of the data used for training and 20% for validation.

-### Dataset Directory Structure:
-/flowers ├── daisy ├── dandelion ├── rose ├── sunflower └── tulip

 ## Models Implemented🤖